 - your child's daycare center or school.*

-Therefore, if you do not want to abuser to know the locations of these places, make sure to tell that to the clerk when filing your petition and /or check the box to keep addresses and telephone numbers for residences, workplaces, schools, and childcare facilities confidential.
+Therefore, if you do not want the abuser to know the locations of these places, make sure to tell that to the clerk when filing your petition and/or check the box to keep addresses and telephone numbers for residences, workplaces, schools, and childcare facilities confidential.

 * Tex.
 Fam.
 Code § 85.007(a)